patriksimms/rundown/docs/plan.md

 Layout: fixed column grid, no overlap, compact flow. `addWidget` accepts only `width` and `height` and appends at the bottom. `moveWidget` sets x/y.
 Agents do not compute coordinates.

 Controls publish values into dashboard control state.
 A filter control on a field applies across datasources by canonical name (decision 14).
 The date control applies to every widget.

+Responsive behavior.
+The stored grid describes the large-screen layout.
+On small screens widgets stack in a single column in grid order (row by row, left to right) and controls move into a sticky bar or sheet at the top; tables scroll horizontally inside their card.
+Nothing mobile-specific is stored.
+The editor follows the same rule: drag and resize are pointer features that appear at `md:` and up, while every edit action (title, metrics, filters, formulas, layout size) is also reachable through forms and menus that work with touch.
+Datasource admin, the lookup table, and sharing are plain forms and lists and get the same mobile-first treatment.

 ## 10. Changes to `docs/datastructure`